MikeBusuttil/tweeter-basic/readme.md

 # Tweeter Basic

-A simple interface for using the Twitter v2 API to authenticate and send tweets (with optional images)
+Send tweets (with optional images) and authenticate through the Twitter v2 API (OAuth 2.0) using Python.

 ## Quick Start